 The Transforming Tomorrow Fund exists to foster the next generation of young researchers, by supporting early career researchers at the Business School to undertake applied research with identifiable outcomes for organisations and individuals in the areas of Technological Transformation, Environmental Sustainability and Responsible Leadership.

 A gift to this fund will equip researchers at the beginning of their careers with the skills and tools they need to flourish and make a real impact upon the world, creating practical, sustainable solutions for individuals and organisations.
 The fund will be used to support a wide range of activity including lab fees, research assistants, experiments, transcription, workshops and travel.

 Previous recipients have described the impact receiving a grant has made to them:

 “Our project studying the decline in geographical mobility would not have been possible without the grant.
 Thanks to the generous funding, we were able to develop a research project that looked at migration patterns going back into the last 80 years, and across vast geographical boundaries.
 This greatly increased the scope of the project, giving us the chance as Early Career Researchers to work on a project that has the potential to have a lasting impact on future policy on migration and economic growth.”

 Gifts of all size are appreciated, as together they can be truly transformational and make a big difference to our research.
 Whether £50 or £500, we are extremely grateful for all donations.
 Thank you.

-“The funding provided by the Opportunities Fund has had a transformational impact on my research prospects.
+“The funding provided has had a transformational impact on my research prospects.
 It enabled me to build a far more substantial dataset, create wider networks, and thus lift the quality of my research outputs considerably.”